Alwar district: Demographics

-Alwar district comes under mainly Mewat and Ahirwal or Rath region.
-Behror, Mundawar, Neemrana, Bhiwadi, Tijara tehsils come under Ahirwal region.
-Ramgarh, kishangarh Bas, Tijara, Govindgarh, Laxmangarh comes under Mewat Region.
-Rajgarh, Reni, Thana Ghazi tehsils come under Meenawati and Dhundhar Region.
-Kathumar, Laxmangarh, Govindgarh, Ramgarh Tehsils come under Mewat - Braj Region.

 Languages

 Mewati, Rajasthani, and Rathi are main languages of Alwar.
 Mewati and Braj are spoken in East Alwar.
 Ahirwati is spoken in North and West Alwar.
 Mewati and Jaipuri (Rajasthani) is spoken in South and Southwest Alwar.

 At the time of the 2011 census, Hindi was spoken by 85.51% of the population in the residual district, 8.30% Mewati, 2.26% Punjabi, and 1.16% Braj as a first language.

 Transport

 National Highway NH8 (Delhi-Jaipur-Ajmer-Ahmedabad-Bombay highway) passes through the Behror district.
 Alwar district is reached from New Delhi by NH8 or by Gurgaon-Sohna-Alwar highway, that is being widened to six lanes.

+The Delhi–Mumbai Expressway also passes through the district near Barodameo, connecting it with Gurugram, New Delhi, and Jaipur, amongst other cities.
+There is a proposed road linking the Trans-Haryana Expressway with the Delhi-Mumbai Expressway, that will pass through the district with connections in Paniyala, Kharithal, Alwar, Ramgarh, and Barodameo.

 Delhi-Jaipur railway line also passes through the district.
 Alwar city railway station is one of the railway stations in the district.